gres-ufpr/pmoas-for-spl/README.md

 # Supporting Pages

-The supporting pages for the papers published by the group
+Supporting pages for the papers published by the group

 ## Papers